 To top it off, all the food at Taylor River lodge is seasonally inspired and locally sourced.
 While meals support guest activity levels, the culinary team adds small, nostalgic touches, like housemade s’mores waiting fireside after dinner.
 The perfect touch to the ultimate weekend.

 A stay at the Taylor River Lodge includes accommodations in a private cabin, guide services, activities, all meals and house alcohol, necessary gear, airport transfers and a private concierge.
-Prices start at $1,750 for double occupancy, to book email email@example.com or call 970.349.7761, ext.
+To book, email firstname.lastname@example.org or call 970.349.7761, ext.
 1. Learn more here.

 Via Ferratas and helicopters, need we say more?
 Located in the Purcell Mountains, CMH’s Bobbie Burns lodge is the perfect destination for adventure and relaxation.
 Bobbie Burns Lodge is home to the Mt.
 Nimbus Via Ferrata and the Conrad Glacier Adventure, two incredible opportunities to cross suspension bridges, summit peaks with the help of iron rods, and zip-line over raging rivers.